MicrosoftDocs/playfab-docs/playfab-docs/features/data/playerdata/player-segment-configuration.md

 ### Prerequisites

-Some things must preexist for you to configure a segment.
-There must be:
+Some things must already exist for you to configure a segment.
+There must already be:

 - Players with and without a distinctive characteristic defined in PlayFab.
 - A defined CloudScript PlayStream hook.